vesmil/oko-bere/doc/user-guide.md

 User guide is separated into two parts as usually more people will be interested in the client part.

-The prerequisites for both are:

-* ...
-* Have a positive attitude towards gambling

 ---

 ## Client side